 Maybe I'm being too flippant about the rise of CFS terrorism, as there certainly is a lot of anger around Wessely, but given the paucity of evidence that there is any real reason for concern, and the history of spin that surrounds the people making these complaints, I'm concerned that the fears reported to the media are more about discrediting their critics than there being any real threat.
 The BMJ piece on this was particularly absurd, given that they had previously described patients who were more ill than was needed to be classed as suffering from severe and disabling fatigue following CBT/GET as 'cured', and made no reference to this as a possible reason for patient ire over the presentation of results from PACE - it was all just anti-psychiatry.

-Given the anger and hatred which has been prompted by Wessely's work, it's certainly not impossible that there is some under-ground militant organisation to be concerned about, but if this fuss is just about mistreated patients expressing their rage with empty threats, then I can't be that concerned, even if it does scandalise polite society.
+Given the anger which has been prompted by Wessely's work, it's certainly not impossible that there is some under-ground militant organisation to be concerned about, but if this fuss is just about mistreated patients expressing their rage with empty threats, then I can't be that concerned, even if it does scandalise polite society.
 The suffering of those in positions of power and authority always seems to be taken rather seriously.

 He's like Jesus, with his crown of thorns.
 Father, forgive them, for they know not what they do.